Cheers Beacon Hill: History

 On May 20, 1993, the night of Cheers series finale, Tom Kershaw held a large party outside of the bar to commemorate the event.
-Many people gathered outside the bar, and watched the finale on two large TV screens specially set up for the event.
-The cast of Cheers watched the finale inside the bar.
-On the episode of The Tonight Show with Jay Leno that aired after the finale took place live at the party outside the bar, with many celebrities including sportscaster Bob Costas in the bar, Jay Leno walked into the bar and interviewed them.
-Later, Leno played many games with the Cheers cast inside the bar, and at the end of the show, the Cheers theme was played outside the bar.
+Many people gathered there to watch the finale on two large TV screens specially set up for the event, while the cast of Cheers watched the finale inside.
+The episode of The Tonight Show with Jay Leno that aired after the finale took place live at the party outside the bar, with many celebrities including sportscaster Bob Costas present.
+Jay Leno interviewed those in the bar and played games with the Cheers cast, and at the end of the show the Cheers theme was played outside.

+At some point, the bar expanded upward into Hampshire House, with a replica of the California set used for people expecting the version from television.
+In 2002, the bar was renamed to "Cheers Beacon Hill" as part of a new deal with CBS Studios, the successors to show producers Paramount Television, along with increasing the amount of Cheers merchandise sold.

 Between August 2001 and August 2020, there was a branch location, Cheers Faneuil Hall, in Faneuil Hall.
 To capitalize on the popularity of the TV show, this location was built with a replica of the TV bar.
 The final day of the replica bar included a live band playing the Cheers theme, an appearance by owner Tom Kershaw and a raffle to win a photocopy of the script for the final episode.
+Kershaw cited the COVID-19 pandemic and a dispute with the landlord at Faneuil Hall for the closing.